elijahhampton/zcash_indexer/README.md

-# Zcash Blockchain Syncing Module
+# Zcash Blockchain Storage Module
-A C++ module designed for exploratory synchronization of the Zcash blockchain.
+A C++ module designed to store the Zcash blockchain based on a custom schema and DB (Postgres currently supported)

 ## Installation